swiftlang/swift-evolution/proposals/NNNN-swiftpm-targets-same-package-product-dependencies.md

 ## Proposed solution

 The proposed solution is to introduce a new method `Target.Dependency.product(name:condition:)` so that targets can depend on products in the same package.
 This enables dynamic linking between code within the same package fixing both code-size concerns and type-casting issues.
-In practice this greatly simplified the project structure of [an app which has a nested package so that its plugin system can work](https://github.com/stackotter/delta-client/blob/single_package/Package.swift) (note that when that was last tested it was with an older implementation of the proposed changes).

 ## Detailed design